xzcodes/xzcodes.github.io/content/posts/paper_review_swin_transformer.md

 Secondly, computational complexity of self-attention is quadratic to image size, causing problems in vision tasks with dense predictions at the pixel level.
 <br><br>
-Authors offer stratagies to solve these challenges:
+Authors offer strategies to solve these challenges:
 * Hierarchical feature maps for convenient utilization of techniques like feature pyramid networks (FPN) or U-Net for dense predictions.
 * Computing self-attention locally within non-overlapping windows with equal number of patches to achieve linear complexity.